openedx/edx-enterprise/docs/development.rst

 3. Migrations need to be run.

-All three should happen automatically if you use paver commands to upgrade your setup, but just in case something goes wrong with the setup, here're instructions to manually perform the upgrade.
+All three should happen automatically if you use paver commands to upgrade your setup, but just in case something goes wrong with the setup, here are instructions to manually perform the upgrade.

 First, install ``edx-enterprise`` into virtualenv.
 In ``edxapp`` virtualenv (``$current_release`` is |release|)\ [#f1]_